 So now a full year and a half after the removal of the SBA LGBT Small Business Page, the site due to Reps.
 Clarke and Velazquez pressure is back up.
 It took 17 months to create their page.
 When the page appears to have taken a mere 17 minutes to type and post at most.
 This basic and scant content didn’t require a “strategy” to develop.
 That is clear.

-Of the 77 LGBT Chambers of Commerce & Business Alliances Supporting Entrepreneurs OutBüro is aware of in the United States, not even including organizations such as StartOut, the SBA site lists that it has a partnership with 6.
+Of the 77 LGBT Chambers of Commerce & Business Alliances Supporting Entrepreneurs OutBüro is aware of in the United States, the SBA site lists that it has a partnership with 6.
 That’s roughly 7.5% of the easily found known and in active LGBT Chambers of Commerce organizations in the United States.

 Maybe the SBA in hast to put anything out they just slapped this together in 17 minutes.
 They could have taken another 2 minutes to put a sentence staying this is a growing list and ask the public to submit additional resources.
 Something.
 Anything to make this not come across as pathetic.
 They simply provide an email for more information – (firstname.lastname@example.org).